vmware-samples/object-storage-extension-samples/README.md

 This open source project includes sample implentation of extensively integrated object storage platforms for OSE, but not limited to these.

 ## Samples
+[OSIS Instruction](vmware-ose-osis-instruction/) gives overview of OSIS deveployment and deployment.
-* [OSIS CEPH Reference Implementation](vmware-ose-ceph-ref-impl/) is an implementation of OSIS for CEPH.
+* [OSIS CEPH Reference Implementation](vmware-ose-osis-ceph-ri/) is an implementation of OSIS for CEPH.
 * [OSIS Stub](vmware-ose-osis-stub/) is a Java REST client stub of OSIS specification.
 * [OSIS Verifier](vmware-ose-osis-verifier/) is a tool to verify the readiness and compatibiity of the OSIS implementation.
 * [Common Test Suites](vmware-ose-common-test-suites/) is developed based on [boto3](https://github.com/boto/boto3) to verify the compatibility of OSE certified storage platforms, like Clouian HyperStore and DELL ECS.